Types of Scholarships

-In general, law schools offer 3 main kinds of scholarships/grants which provide tens of millions of dollars in financial aid to students each year: (1) need-based scholarships; (2) merit-based scholarships; and (3) criteria-based scholarships.
-Most law schools provide at least 1 of these 3 kinds of scholarships, with need-based scholarships being by far the most popular and lucrative.
+In general, law schools offer three main kinds of scholarships/grants which provide tens of millions of dollars in financial aid to students each year: (1) need-based scholarships; (2) merit-based scholarships; and (3) criteria-based scholarships.
+Most law schools provide at least one of these scholarship types, with need-based scholarships being by far the most popular and lucrative.
 Some of these scholarships are funded directly by the law schools themselves, others indirectly through endowments (often from generous alumni), while still others are funded by third parties and third-party organizations.

 Law schools award need-based scholarships based on a student’s demonstrated financial need.
-Law schools are solely responsible for determining a student’s financial need, and they typically require students applying for such scholarships to complete at least 2 forms: (1) the Free Application for Federal Student Aid ("FAFSA"); and (2) a law school-authored financial aid assessment form.
+Law schools are solely responsible for determining a student’s financial need, and they typically require students applying for such scholarships to complete at least two forms: the Free Application for Federal Student Aid (“FAFSA”) and a law school-authored financial aid assessment form.
 It is generally (but not always) true that the most prestigious law schools and the oldest law schools offer the most need-based scholarships, because they tend to have the largest endowments that permit need-based aid.

 Many law schools also award merit scholarships which, as their names suggest, are given on the basis of prior academic achievement.
 Some of the most prestigious law schools (like Yale, for example) do not offer merit-based scholarships.
 Their reasons for not doing so vary, but one reason undoubtedly is that they have no strategic need to do so.
 After all, if you are fortunate enough to receive an offer from Yale Law, history tells us that you do not need much persuasion (in the form of money) to accept their offer over all others.

-Many other schools, primarily those outside the top tier, offer merit-based scholarships as a way to woo students who have UGPAs or LSAT scores far above their median since those two data points represent significant factors in USNEWS’s ranking formula.
+Many other schools, primarily those outside the top tier, offer merit-based scholarships as a way to woo students who have UGPAs or LSAT scores far above their median since those two data points represent significant factors in the U.S. NEWS ranking formula.
 By essentially “buying” students in the form of sizable merit scholarships, these schools hope to achieve a better ranking and, by extension, better national visibility.
-So, if you have the type of scores that might make you an attractive candidate for a merit scholarship, it might be unwise to approach the admissions process blinded by your desire to attend your 1st choice “dream” school -- keep an open mind because your 5th choice school might become your 1st choice when you receive their financial aid offer in April!
+So if you have the type of scores that might make you an attractive candidate for a merit scholarship, it might be unwise to approach the admissions process blinded by your desire to attend your 1st choice “dream” school — keep an open mind because your 5th choice school might become your 1st choice when you receive their financial aid offer in April!

 Another example could be a scholarship awarded to a law student who intends to study a certain kind of law.
 So, hypothetically, a law school alumnus with a career in First Amendment Law could fund a scholarship awarded each year to an incoming law student who has a demonstrated interest in a civil liberties law career.
 Still another example could be a scholarship sponsored by a specific organization for the benefit of its employees and their children.
 So, hypothetically, Microsoft could fund a scholarship at the University of Washington Law School awarded each year to an employee or an employee’s child based on academic achievement and financial need.